TempleDSS/data-capsule-appliance/Data Capsule Host/README.md

 ansible-playbook --user=<login_username> -k -i hosts site.yml --ask-become-pass
 ```

+  - For the list of tasks performed by the Ansible Playbook, <a href="https://github.com/TempleDSS/data-capsule-appliance/wiki/Ansible-Playbook-Tasks">Click here</a>

 3. Then you will be prompted to enter two password as following.
 Enter the login remote user password for the first prompt and that user's
 sudo password for the second prompt.